-NNI, a program of the Udall Center, is a resource for self-determination, governance, and economic development for Native Nations that assists Tribes engaged in constitutional and governance reforms and provides education to Tribal leaders.
-NNI also conducts research and policy analysis in the areas of intergovernmental relations, natural resources management, development strategy, health care, law enforcement, data governance, and social services.
-Since FY 2001, Congress has authorized the Udall Foundation to set aside up to \$1 million of its annual Trust Fund appropriation, at the discretion of the Board of Trustees, for reimbursement of NNI programming expenses and comanaging the Internship Program.
-The total of such set-asides to NNI through FY 2023 is \$18.925 million.
+NNI is a resource for self-determination, governance, and economic development for Native Nations that assists Tribes engaged in constitutional and governance reforms and provides education to Tribal leaders.
+NNI also conducts research and policy analysis in the areas of intergovernmental relations, natural resources management, development strategy, health care, law enforcement, data governance, and social services, and comanages the Internship Program with the Udall Foundation.